The winds of change have been blowing strongly across this beautiful Bellarine Peninsula layout and the results are impressive.

 COURSE SUPERINTENDENT: Rob Bradley.

-MEMBERSHIPS: Curlewis has six membership categories including seven- and six-day memberships (open to men and women), a 19- to 30-year-old seven-day membership as well as a student and two junior categories.
+MEMBERSHIPS: Curlewis has six membership categories including seven- and six-day memberships (open to men and women), an 18- to 29-year-old seven-day membership as well as a student and two junior categories.

-FURTHER DEVELOPMENT: The club has announced it will develop a state-of-the-art driving range, which will be located alongside the western boundary of the course.
-It will include golf simulators, 18 indoor/outdoor driving bays across two stories, practice greens, professional tuition and club fitting along with a café and restaurant.
+OTHER FACILITIES: The club has developed a state-of-the-art driving range, which is located alongside the western boundary of the course.
+It includes golf simulators, 18 indoor/outdoor driving bays across two storeys with automated tees, practice greens, professional tuition and club fitting along with a café and restaurant.